top of page

 Tim & K9 Kimber

-Hello everyone my name is Kimber, I am a Belgian Malinios.
+Hello Everyone, my name is Kimber.
+I am a Belgian Malinois.

 Kitsap Dog 76